PSTAT197-F23/vignette-clustering-methods/README.md

 A one-sentence description at the very top before any (sub)headers:

-Vignette on implementing different clustering methods using chemicals in wine; created as a class project for PSTAT197A in Fall 2023.
+Vignette on implementing different clustering methods using California housing data; created as a class project for PSTAT197A in Fall 2023.

 Contributors: Manuri Alwis, Jade Thai, Jennifer Rink, Kayla Katakis, and Kylie Maeda